config0-hub/kafka/stacks/_config0_configs/kafka_on_ec2/_documentation/README.md

   - This stack creates a Kafka cluster on AWS using EC2 instances.

-**Gotchas**
-  - Please note that there is an option to utilize spot instances, which can be more cost-effective.
-However, it is important to be aware that there is a slight possibility of failure if the spot price is exceptionally low or if there is an interruption in spot capacity.

 **Infrastructure**

   - If vpc_id and security group IDs are not explicitly provided, users have the option to use "selectors".